T-Mobile Home Internet in California at a Glance

 T-Mobile 5G Home Internet in California

-T-Mobile Home Internet uses the same 5G and 4G LTE network as its mobile service, delivering broadband speeds through a compact gateway device that plugs into any standard outlet.
+T-Mobile Home Internet uses the same 5G.
+4G LTE network as its mobile service, delivering broadband speeds through a compact gateway device that plugs into any standard outlet.
 Unlike traditional cable or fiber connections, there is no installation appointment needed and no technician visit required.
 Residents in California simply plug in the T-Mobile gateway, connect their devices to Wi-Fi, and start using the internet within minutes of receiving their equipment.

 T-Mobile Home Internet Plans in California